PicsooEU/Prestashop/README.md

     >> by replacing the email and password with those you log in Picsoo

-- process can be very long, sometimes more than hours !!! this is due to the complexity of Prestashop -- be patient !
+- the process can be very long; sometimes even several hours !!! this is due to the complexity of Prestashop -- be patient !

 - if you have trouble while transferring huge amount of data and you get a 500 error message from the server; please, read this :